basestack-co/basestack/packages/sdk-flags-js/README.md

 });
 ```

 That's it!
 Now your app is ready to start using feature flags and other features.
-Follow the instructions of the supported methods to make the most of the UpStamps functionalities.
+Follow the instructions of the supported methods to make the most of the Basestack Feature Flags functionalities.

 ## Usage